floherent/wasm-service/docs/DEPLOYMENT.md

 ### Transfer the Repo to EC2

-Start by copying the `wasm-service` folder to the EC2 instance via SSH.
+Start by copying the `wasm-service` folder to the EC2 instance via secure shell.
 The `scp` command, which stands for "secure copy," allows you to securely transfer files and directories between your local machine and the remote EC2 instance.

 ```bash
 scp -i ~/.ssh/keys/my_key.pem -r /path/to/local/folder ec2-user@ec2-8-8-8-8.compute-1.amazonaws.com:/path/to/remote/folder